jjloomis/wordpress-aesop-story-engine-basics/switching-from-dashboard-to-live-site.md

 # Switching from Dashboard to live site

-The Dashboard controls the backend of your project site.
-It’s what you see when you initially login to WordPress.
-As you work, you’ll need to switch back and forth between the Dashboard and the live site.
+The **Dashboard** controls the backend of your project site.
+It’s the area you see when you initially login to WordPress.
+As you work, you’ll need to switch back and forth between the **Dashboard** and the live site (also .

 To switch between the Dashboard and the live site: